Skip to content

 TimeSeriesExpr

-Compute the number of time series from the input expression and have a value for a given interval.
-Example:
+Compute the number of time series from the input expression that have a value (non-NaN) for each time interval.
+This variant is typically used when you need to apply a different aggregation function for grouping first, then count across the groups.

 BeforeAfter